How the Subaru tire pressure monitoring system works on the Subaru LL Bean, 30.R sedan and VDC wagon.

 When the vehicle stops moving for 15 minutes, the sensor enters 'sleep' or off mode to save battery life.

-Adjusting tire pressure
+Inflating and Adjusting tire pressure

 Be sure to let the tires cool.
 After adjusting the pressure, drive the car at least 20 mph (32 km/h) to start the TPMS.
 If a light was on due to low pressure and the pressure is now normal, the warning light should go off after driving for a few minutes.
 When a spare or a wheel is replaced without the original pressure sensor being transferred, the low tire pressure warning light will flash.
 This indicates the TPMS is unable to monitor all four road wheels.
 Contact your dealer as soon as possible for sensor replacement or system resetting.
 Do not inject any aerosol tire sealant in the tires because it will damage the sensor, do not place metal film or any metal parts under the driver's seat because this may effect the signal from the sensors.